1. Publication and determining prices for the sale of seized assets

 - the amount of the deposit to be paid by the bidder (Article 184 of ZIZ).

 Deposit.
 Public auctions may be attended by those who paid a deposit in the amount of one‑tenth of the determined value of the immovable property at least three working days prior to the auction.
 The creditor, upon whose proposal the court had allowed the auction, is exempt from paying the deposit, as is a lien creditor or a creditor of land debt if their claims exceed the value of the deposit and if the deposit could be covered from the purchase price with regard to their payment priority order and the determined value of the immovable property.
+In the case of an online public auction, exemption from payment of the deposit must be proposed three working days prior to the start of the online public auction.
 The deposits of bidders whose offers were not accepted are repaid to their bank accounts within 15 days after the public auction is completed or after the proceedings for opening offers are completed, unless otherwise provided by the law (Article 185 of ZIZ).

-Allocation.
+Sale at auction and allocation.
 When a court determines that the conditions for sale are met, it announces that the auction will commence.
 The auction lasts as long as bidders raise their bids.
 A bidder is bound by its bid until a higher bid is made (counter offer).
 Upon the request of one or more creditors, the court may allow a short break for the participants’ consideration.
 The auction is completed when bidders do not offer a higher price after the judge has twice called on them to do so.
-When the auction is finished, the court identifies which bidder offered the highest price and declares that the immovable property be allocated to that bidder (allocation of the immovable property).
+When the auction is finished, the court identifies which bidder has offered the highest price and declares that the immovable property be allocated to that bidder.
 The court issues a decision on the allocation of the immovable property which is served the parties served with the order for sale and all auction participants.
 There is no appeal against the decision on allocation.
 Irregularities at the auction may be addressed in an appeal against the decision on the allocation of the immovable property to the buyer (Article 189 of ZIZ).